ClassicPlastic.net

 spearheaded the revival of the newsletter yet again as The Retrogaming

 Times.
-I am currently serving as Chief Editor and plan on doing so
+I am currently serving as Chief Editor with no plans of

 it really truly belongs to those who contribute to it.